yash-raj-01/zero-vault/README.md

 ## 👥 Team

-Built for **[Hackathon Name]** — demonstrating that production-grade security tooling requires no third-party packages, only deep knowledge of cryptographic fundamentals and the Node.js standard library.
+Built for **[Zero Dependency | 72-Hour Hackathon]** — demonstrating that production-grade security tooling requires no third-party packages, only deep knowledge of cryptographic fundamentals and the Node.js standard library.

 ---